-New video reveals George Floyd’s desperate pleas before his death
+New police video reveals George Floyd’s desperate pleas before his death

 Lane told Chauvin that he believed Floyd had passed out.
 When an off-duty firefighter on the scene pressed the officers to check Floyd’s pulse, Kueng couldn’t find one.

-Lane and Kueng appear to ease their bodies off Floyd’s, but Chauvin keeps his knee atop Floyd’s neck for roughly two more minutes.
+At this point, Lane and Kueng appeared to ease their bodies off Floyd’s, but Chauvin keeps his knee atop Floyd’s neck for roughly two more minutes.
 A responding paramedic is seen checking Floyd’s neck for a pulse, and a few seconds later, after prodded, Chauvin stands up.

 Lane’s body camera shows that he jumped in the ambulance and performed CPR on Floyd for at least four minutes trying to revive him.
-But Floyd’s body is limp, his arms hanging loosely off a gurney.
+But Floyd’s body was limp, his arms hanging loosely off a gurney.
 At points, the camera captures Floyd’s mouth agape, his eyes slightly open.
 His shoulder is scraped and bleeding, apparently from scuffling with police.
 There is no movement, even after paramedics continue to try to revive him by a machine performing chest compressions.

-The roughly hour-long footage along with transcripts were filed in court last week by Lane’s attorney as evidence supporting a motion to dismiss charges against his client.
+The roughly hour-long footage, along with transcripts, was filed in court last week by Lane’s attorney as evidence supporting a motion to dismiss charges against his client.
 But only the transcripts were disclosed in court filings.

 The Minneapolis Police Department had previously declined to release body camera footage from the four officers involved in the fatal altercation with Floyd, citing the ongoing investigation.
 But because the videos from Kueng and Lane were filed as evidence in court, they are considered public data under Minnesota law.